WGLab/NanoCaller/docs/Install.md

 ## Conda Installation
-First, install Miniconda, a minimal installation of Anaconda, which is much smaller and has a faster installation.
+First, install Miniconda, a minimal installation of Anaconda, which is much smaller and has a faster installation:
-Note that this version is meant for Linux below, macOS and Windows have a different script:

 ```
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh